elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Drawbacks of the Observer Pattern.
+      <strong>Interview Response:</strong> Drawbacks of the Observer pattern can include increased complexity and coupling between objects, potential performance issues with a large number of observers, and difficulty in debugging and tracing event flows.
     </div>
     <br />
     <div></div>